imavipatel/imavipatel/README.md

 -  🤝 I’m looking to collaborate on **Javascript**, **React Native** or **Python** based projects.

--  💬 Ask me about anything **related to love, life, code.**
+-  💬 Feel free to ask me anything.
+I would love to **Help** you.

 -  📫 Join the [React Native Talks](https://t.me/reactnativetalks) group for discussing about **React Native**.
 This group is all about **React Native** < 𝚍𝚎𝚟𝚎𝚕𝚘𝚙𝚎𝚛s /> who loves to help other **Fellow Developers**.

--  ⚡ Fun fact => In my free time I love to watch movies or travelling.
+-  ⚡ Fun fact => In my free time I will be coding, watching movies or travelling.

 ### 🛠 &nbsp;Tech Stack